mattg-uk/gregorian_calendars/README.md

 In 2022, I was asked to produce an application that outputs Gregorian calendars (i.e. standard modern calendars) in html format.
 This was as a challenge problem - but it is not as simple as it seems at first, and it was subsequently withdrawn from that company's interview process.
-However, it serves as a convenient demonstration project for dependency injection based testing, so here it is.
+However, it serves as a convenient demonstration project for dependency injection based testing, so, with some refactoring, here it is.

 ### Constraints